leaningtech/labs/src/content/docs/cheerp/reference/javascript-interop/index.md

 }
 ```

-This example exposes the a factorial free function and a JsStruct class, and allows to create and use the JsStruct instances from JavaScript, for example:
+This example exposes the a factorial free function and a JsStruct class, and allows one to create and use the JsStruct instances from JavaScript, for example:

 ```js
 var testExport = new JsStruct(3.0, 42);